loyalty-application/go-gin-backend/docs/README.md

 - `/middlewares` Middleware for the REST API
 - `/controllers` Controller layer, only logic for controller should be here, other things belong in other layers
 - `/config` Configuration files to load things like env variables and db connection
-- `/docker` Docker related files such as the Dockerfile for the prod and dev of this microservice
 - `/kafka` Kafka Producers
 - `/docs` Swagger API documentation and other docs related to this microservice